Skip to content

 }

-type is consistently invalid_request_error; code and param identify the specific problem.
+type is consistently invalid_request_error for caller mistakes; code and param identify the specific problem.
 Observed (status, code) pairs:

 HTTPcodeWhen